GabrielSlima/blog/articles/clean-code-error-handling.md

     <p>
         Using the error handling as an example, first we would have to write the tests that expects a error handling for specific contexts.
         Naturally we would be forced to create a function (empty).
 The first time, is expected that all the test cases where is expected a exception or error handling to break.
-Now we must to write the necessary code to satisfy each test case written.
+Now we must to write down the necessary code to satisfy each test case written.
     </p>
     <p>
         Let's say that you are writing an API to manage some clients into the database.
 What is expected to happen if the user